 2.2 No one shall use designatory letters to which they are not entitled.
 Members can state that they are a member of the IOP and are professionally registered, but shall not use the IOP logo, the coat of arms or seal in a business capacity or that implies that they are acting on behalf of, or with the authority of, the IOP, except when conducting IOP business in the capacity of a Trustee of Council.

 3. Treating all with dignity and respect

-3.2 The IOP will not tolerate harassment based on any basis including: conduct of a sexual nature (sexual harassment), related to age, disability, gender reassignment, marital or civil partner status, pregnancy or maternity, race, colour, nationality, ethnic or national origin, religion or belief, sex or sexual orientation, social status, background or actual or perceived intellect.
+3.2 The IOP will not tolerate harassment based on any basis, including conduct of a sexual nature (sexual harassment), related to age, disability, gender reassignment, marital or civil partner status, pregnancy or maternity, race, colour, nationality, ethnic or national origin, religion or belief, sex or sexual orientation, social status, and background or actual or perceived intellect.
 Harassment is unacceptable even if it does not fall within any of these categories.